drjwbaker/lc-open-refine/_episodes/03-working-with-data.md

 ### Splitting Cells

-To see how this works in practice we can split author names into separate cells.
+To see how this works in practice we can split addresses into separate cells.
 If you look at Column 6 you should be able to see that there are multiple addresses in each cell separated by the word `and`.

 To work with the addresses names effectively in OpenRefine, it helps to have each address in an individual cell.
 To split the addresses into their own cells, we can use a `Split multi-valued cells` function: